oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 | 12U (Major)               | 12-11 [^SB12]    | {{sb_12y}}-{{sb_11y}}
 | 15U (Junior)              | 15-12 [^SB15]    | {{sb_15y}}-{{sb_12y}}

+Please Note: Softball players age 8 and above must attend a player tryout/evaluation.
+{: .notice}

 [^SB12]: 12-year-olds may dual-roster in both Major and Junior softball
 [^SB15]: 15-year-olds may participate in the Junior division but may not pitch
+[^SBT]: aligns with the age range for a Little League softball tournament division

 ### 2024